 The exhibition is scattered with personal anecdotes and begins with explaining push and pull reasons.
-Then viewers are presented with a timeline of migration statistic.
-Next viewers move into challenges faced by immigrants adjusting to their new lives and six examples of immigrants that contributed life-altering accomplishments in America.
+Viewers are then presented with a timeline of migration statistic.
+Next, viewers move into challenges faced by immigrants adjusting to their new lives and six examples of immigrants that contributed life-altering accomplishments in America.
 Lastly, viewers are welcomed to interact with the Suitcase Stories and take a look inside of what important items immigrants bring with them to their new lives.
 Each suitcase is accompanied by a story explaining the meaning of the items in their suitcase and why they could not leave it behind.